 Improve your authoring experience with these organization tips

-The larger a dataset becomes, the more challenging it can be to mange fields and their respective metadata.
+The larger a dataset becomes, the more challenging it can be to manage fields and their respective metadata.
 This video covers several ways to make your life easier including hiding unused fields, creating hierarchies, organizing fields into folders, and more.

 Hi.
 This is Ryan with Playfair Data TV.
 In this video, I’m going to give you a few tips on helping you organize your data set and work with different fields.
 As your data sets become larger and larger, it can become kind of tricky to manage a data set.
 So all these tips are just going to help you get organized and just help you make your life easier, help you manage the data source.